typelevel/cats-effect/docs/migration-guide.md

 ## Summary

-Here is a general view of the steps you should take to migrate your application to Cats Effect 3:
+Here is an overview of the steps you should take to migrate your application to Cats Effect 3:

 1. [Make sure your dependencies have upgraded](#make-sure-your-dependencies-have-upgraded)<!-- don't remove this comment - this ensures the vscode extension doesn't make this a ToC -->
 1. [Run the Scalafix migration](#run-the-scalafix-migration) (optional)